Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 - Sync installed games with an existing Epic Games instalation folder
 - Get the Free game of the week
 - Logout (why not?)
-- Put the Legendary binnary along with the Heroic one (Not 100% sure about this one)

 ## Binaries supported right now
-- AppImage
+- AppImage, DEB, Pacman and TAR.XZ (with the heroic binary and all dependecies)
-- Will release DEBs, RPMs and put on AUR as well as soon as possible.
+- Will release RPMs and maybe FlatPak put on AUR as well as soon as possible.
+- There is a AUR version right now for the AppImage: https://aur.archlinux.org/packages/heroic-games-launcher-appimage/

 ## How to build and run locally